kraterkraken/csvpresto/README.md

-                    HEADERS displays all of the headers and their column numbers as an aid in determining what values to use for the -g and -s arguments. filename          The CSV (comma-separated-value) file to use as input
+                    HEADERS displays all of the headers and their column numbers as an aid in determining what values to use for the -g and -s arguments. filename          The CSV (comma-separated-value) file to use as input.
+If omitted or '-', will read from standard input.

-optional arguments:
+Options:
-  -h, --help        show this help message and exit
+  -h                Show this help message and exit.
   -g col [col ...]
 The list of columns to group by.
+If omitted, will display
+                    one set of stats for the entire file.
 Ex: -g 1 2 3 4 -s col [col ...]
 The list of columns to perform stats on.
+Required for SUM and AVG.
 Ex: -s 5 6 7
   ```